buikevin96/List-App/README.md

 # List-App
-Android App that contains a list of items with its description and price.
+Android App that contains a list of items with its description, price, and an image when the item is clicked.